 Also, you can read up on different types of patents like utility patents, which protects how something is used or how it works, versus a design patent, which protects the way something looks.

 Then, it's on to trademarks.
 This is like the brand names you see out there.
-Nike or Apple would be trademarked brand names.
+Nike or Apple would be registered trademarked brand names.

 More from Entrepreneur on trademarks: